Cane Corso shedding

-The Cane Corso coat consists of two layers that make this breed suitable for outside living conditions.
-In summer months, Corso starts to release the excessive amount of hair to get ready for growing new ones.
+The Cane Corso coat has two layers that make this breed suitable for outside living conditions.
+In the summer months, Corso releases excessive hair to get ready to grow new ones.
 Cane Corso shedding requirements may not be as high-maintenance as in other long-haired breeds.
 However, since it sheds throughout the year, it does require regular brushing.

 Tips to keep under control your Cane Corso shedding

 For a dog owner, there’s no better compliment than hearing how shiny and healthy his dog’s coat looks.
-In case you’ve just brought a Cane Corso puppy home, then you’re probably wondering what would be the best brush for grooming its fur.
-Shedding in your dog not only presents a problem for your living place but also for your dog.
-If dead hair doesn’t fall out on their own or you don’t brush your canine, it can be stuck deep in the coat and cause tangles ad mats.
+If you’ve just brought a Cane Corso puppy home, then you’re probably wondering what the best brush for grooming its fur is.
+Shedding in your dog presents a problem not only for your living place but also for your dog.
+If dead hair doesn’t fall out on its own or you don’t brush your canine, it can be stuck deep in the coat and cause tangles and mats.

-Cane Corso shedding requires using hard brushes, and it’s essential to perform it once a week.
-For reaching all the spots on a dog’s body, grooming gloves present a better option.
+Cane Corso shedding requires using stiff brushes, and performing it once a week is essential.
+Grooming gloves present a better option for reaching all the spots on a dog’s body.
 They contain soft silicone pins that will not damage a dog’s hair follicles.
 Therefore, you can use them daily.

-To improve your dog’s quality of coat and prevent its skin from yeast overgrowth, you can use a 50/50 solution made of water and apple cider vinegar.
+To improve your dog’s coat quality and protect its skin from yeast overgrowth, you can use a 50/50 solution made of water and apple cider vinegar.

-Apple cider vinegar is famous for its antibacterial effect and one of the best natural remedies in fighting yeast.
-Cane Corso shedding can be minimized if you spray this solution right before grooming.
-In that way, you’ll not only stop his hair from flying all around but will also prevent it from twitching during grooming.
+Apple cider vinegar is famous for its antibacterial effect and is one of the best natural remedies for fighting yeast.
+Cane Corso shedding can be minimized by spraying this solution before grooming.
+In that way, you’ll not only stop his hair from flying all around but also prevent it from twitching during grooming.

 As we all know, dogs shed throughout the year.
-On the other hand, seasonal shedding in Cane Corso usually occurs in the summer (or late spring), and may also happen in the fall.
-To save your home from finding a dog’s hair everywhere, hoovering its fur might present the best option.
-Of course, it can be performed only in case your pooch normally reacts to the noise of the vacuum cleaner.
+On the other hand, seasonal shedding in Cane Corso usually occurs in the summer (or late spring) and may also happen in the fall.
+To save your home from finding a dog’s hair everywhere, hoovering its fur might be the best option.
+Of course, it can be performed only in case your dog reacts typically to the vacuum cleaner’s noise.

 It’s a fact that you can’t stop your Cane Corso shedding.
 However, excessive hair fall might be a reason to become worried.
-Therefore, every dog owner needs to know how to make a difference between standard and extreme hair loss symptoms.
+Therefore, every dog owner must know how to distinguish between standard and extreme hair loss symptoms.

 The signs of excessive Cane Corso shedding